Triple-Down/holbertonschool-zero_day/README.md

-Stuck in an a infinitel loop # holbertonschool-zero_day
+Stuck in an a infinite loop! # holbertonschool-zero_day
-# holberton-zero_day